Find Affordable College Courses

 $4,739 Average Tuition & Fees

-You’ll be in good company if you decide to attend Lord Fairfax Community College.
-It ranked #4 on our 2023 Best Value Computer Science Schools in Virginia list.
-Lord Fairfax Community College is a medium-sized public school located in the rural area of Middletown.
+You’ll join some of the best and brightest minds around you if you attend Lord Fairfax Community College.
+The school came in at #4 on this year’s Best Value Computer Science Schools in Virginia list.
+Lord Fairfax Community College is a moderately-sized public school located in the rural area of Middletown.

 The average tuition and fees for an in-state undergraduate at Lord Fairfax Community College are $4,739 a year.